weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [weigle-wadl18](#weigle-wadl18)

-Michele C. Weigle, "Enabling Personal Use of Web Archives," Keynote given at the Web Archiving and Digital Libraries Workshop (WADL) at JCDL 2018, June 2018.
+Michele C. Weigle, "**Enabling Personal Use of Web Archives**," Keynote given at the Web Archiving and Digital Libraries Workshop (WADL) at JCDL 2018, June 2018.

 [](#weigle-wadl18Bib)
 **Bibtex entry:**